What is an HOA, really?

 The Horn Valley reality

-Here in Horn Valley, those intentions get lost somewhere between Ressie Ln and NW 25th Street.
+Here in Horn Valley, those intentions get lost somewhere between Ressie Ln and NW 28th Street.
 Our HOA is still developer-run (D.R.
 Horton), which means decisions often come from an office miles away.
-Yard sale signs go missing, phantom SUVs wander free, and meetings are as elusive as Bigfoot.
+Street signs go missing, phantom SUVs wander free, and meetings are as elusive as Bigfoot.

-Our real strength is the residents: yard sales, borrowed tools, and neighbors watching out for each other (and impatient red SUVs).
+Our real strength is the residents: community driven events, lemonade, scout cookies, yard sales, homemade bracelets, borrowed tools, and neighbors watching out for each other (and impatient red SUVs).
 We hope to transition to homeowner control soon.
 Until then, take the official definition with a grain of salt and keep building the community you want to live in.

 How you can help

-• Join neighborhood watch (phantom SUV watchers welcome).
+- Join unofficial neighborhood watch (phantom SUV watchers welcome).